yunpwintphyulinn/Simulated-C2-Investigation-with-Wazuh-and-Sysmon/README.md

 > **Disclaimer:** This is an isolated, authorized home lab.
 All activity was performed against VMs owned and controlled by the author, on a “VirtualBox NAT Network”.
 No real-world systems were targeted.
 The generated payload is a standard Metasploit test payload used purely to produce realistic attacker telemetry for detection engineering practice.

-> **Disclaimer:** Timestamp discrepancy : The screenshots show the chart around 12:25, while the Sysmon UtcTime values are around 11:55–12:08.Because the Wazuh server was brought online after the activity.
-The investigation timeline uses Sysmon UtcTime, representing endpoint event time.
-The dashboard’s @timestamp reflects later ingestion into Wazuh after the server became available.
+> **Disclaimer:** Timestamp discrepancy: : Sysmon UtcTime records endpoint event time, while the Wazuh dashboard @timestamp reflects later ingestion after the server became available.
+The investigation timeline therefore uses Sysmon UtcTime.

 ## 1. Objective